Silvia-Souza/podcast/README.md

 Escolhi como musica de fundo gentle quiet and soft piano solo (1483580) e simple and heartreding instrumental (1288676 para reforçar o tom acolhedor e motivacional.

+Prompt usado na criação da imagem: A minimalist portrait of a serious yet sensitive man presenting a podcast.
+He is shown with a microphone, symbolizing his role as a narrator.
+The background is black with subtle technological details, emphasizing the modern and innovative nature of the podcast.
+The man's expression is thoughtful, reflecting the deep and motivational content of the podcast."

 🚀 Resultados
 Criação de um podcast motivacional de 120 segundos aproximadamente, ideal para plataformas digitais.